parthpawa1806/Ecommerce-image-search-Frountend/README.md

 - 📸 Receive the cropped image from the frontend as a multipart/form-data request.
 - 🧠 Perform image recognition using the ResNet50 model.
 - 📋 Generate a JSON response with recommended images.
-- 💾 Integrate with Django's database for data storage and retrieval (if required).
+- 💾 Integrate with Django's database for data storage and retrieval (if required)